 For some chronic pain conditions, the implantation of a spinal cord stimulator (SCS) or a dorsal root ganglion stimulator (DRG) can help to provide long term pain relief.

-The procedure is invasive, as it involves the insertion of electrodes close to the spinal cord.
-These are connected to a battery powered device which is implanted under the skin and controlled externally by remote control.
-These devices delivers electronic signals which, it is hoped, will interrupt the pain signals to the brain.
+The procedure is invasive, involving the insertion of electrodes close to the spinal cord, which in turn connect to a battery-powered device implanted under the skin and controlled externally by remote control.
+These devices deliver electronic signals which interrupt the pain signals to the brain.

 Many of our clients have undergone the procedure.
 Whilst all have reported a reduction in levels of pain, the degree of pain relief experienced has varied considerably.